terminaldweller/mutator/README.md

 ### Running

-To run any of the tree executables, just give a filename or a whitespace-separated list of files.
+To run any of the executables, just give a filename or a whitespace-separated list of files.
 The executables will print out the results to stdout.<br/>
 To run the executables with the mutator UI, you can use `mutator.sh`.
 For a list of available options, you can type `./mutator.sh -h`.<br/>

 * `-h, --help` prints out the help.<br/>